 We started as one of 360 SeniorNet Learning Centers, mostly in the United States and Canada, using their documentation and training programs, all based on early versions of the Microsoft Windows systems.
 In March of 2000 eight students heard their first lesson, Computer Basics.
 A series of lessons rounded out the first semester.

 We absorbed the many Microsoft changes moving from Windows XP to the current version of Windows 10.
 We added key computer applications MS/Office, Libre Office (the free alternative to MS/Office), Google Apps (GMail & others), Android phones & tablets, Digital Photography, Social Applications (Facebook & others).

 The first handheld smartphone (iPhone) appeared in 2007 and the first tablet (iPad) in 2010.
 We started our own first classes on iPhone and iPad in 2011.
 To satisfy demands of students and volunteers, we added Apple products training to include Macs, Cloud Computing (iCloud) and recently watches (iWatch).
 These classes drew large registration numbers.

 With our development, the changes in SeniorNet, and the growth in new technologies, we formed Cary Senior Technology Education (CSTE) in April 2016 as a 501(c) (3) organization with the guidance of the Town of Cary and Cary Senior Center.
-CSTE is managed by a twelve member Board of Directors.
+CSTE is managed by its Board of Directors.
 Our logo was prepared by Jerry Miller, the well-known Cary artist.

 We have tried to keep up with emerging technology that is popular with seniors, developing seminars such as: Buying a Computer, Smartphone or Tablet, Cutting TV Cable Costs, Home Surveillance and Road Tripping.
 We continue to look at technology changes that are useful for our seniors and develop courses that are targeted to the senior citizens of our community.